eaonsynergy/Eaonium_EWI_MIDIUSB/README.md

 The hardware is centered on a Arduino board and the case can be 3D printed.

-The software part uses MIDI USB Lib, so the Arduino board must be atmega32u4 ARM based.
+The software uses MIDI USB Lib, so the Arduino board must be atmega32u4 ARM based.

-Photos, videos and blog here http://eaonsynergy.fr/category/maker/ewi-eaonium/

 The repo is not yet perfect, so I think you will need some Arduino, 3D printing and handcraft skills to go through it.
 The documentation is still really minimalist, and I have to draw the wiring plans.